Jet thermalization in QCD kinetic theory: Setup -- Linearized kinetic equations

 In Eq.~(\ref{eq:NL-kinetic}), the elastic collision rates at leading order in the QCD coupling constant are given by \cite{Arnold:2002zm,Arnold:2002ja,Ghiglieri:2015ala,Du:2020dvp}

 where ${\cal M}^{ab}_{cd}(\p_1,\p_2;\p_3,\p_4)$ stand for the relevant spin and color averaged two-to-two tree-level matrix elements (see. e.g. \cite{Arnold:2002zm}), while $\nu_{g}=2d_A=2(N_c^2-1)$ and $\nu_{q_f}=\nu_{\bar{q}_f}=2d_{F}=2N_c$ denote the color and spin degeneracy factors of gluons and quarks.
-We note that in a thermal QGP the infrared divergences of the matrix elements ${\cal M}^{ab}_{cd}(\p_1,\p_2;\p_3,\p_4)$ associated with small momentum exchange in the $t$ and $u$ channels at tree-level are regularized by screening effects that can be accounted for by using HTL propagators as discussed in Refs.~ \cite{Arnold:2002zm,Arnold:2002ja,Arnold:2003zc,Ghiglieri:2015ala}.
+We note that in a thermal QGP the infrared divergencies of the matrix elements ${\cal M}^{ab}_{cd}(\p_1,\p_2;\p_3,\p_4)$ associated with small momentum exchange in the $t$ and $u$ channels at tree-level are regularized by screening effects that can be accounted for by using HTL propagators as discussed in Refs.~ \cite{Arnold:2002zm,Arnold:2002ja,Arnold:2003zc,Ghiglieri:2015ala}.
 We will follow the approach of Ref.~\cite{Arnold:2003zc} and refer to ~App.~\ref{ap:HTL} for additional details.

 Since each gluon radiation comes at the expense of an additional power of the coupling constant, inelastic processes are naively suppressed in plain perturbation theory.
 However, this suppression is compensated by an enhancement of (nearly) collinear splittings, such that even at leading order these processes cannot be neglected.
-Since nearly collinear splittings can be induced by coherent multiple splittings over the course of the formation time, in fact it becomes necessary to resum their effects into an effective collinear rate $\frac{d\Gamma^a_{bc}(\p,z)}{dz}$, which is integrated over the typically small transverse momentum transfer generated during the splitting, and most importantly accounts for the Landau, Pomeranchuk and Migdal (LPM) effect~\cite{Landau:1953um,Migdal:1956tc,Baier:1996kr,Baier:1996sk,Zakharov:1996fv,Zakharov:1997uu,Zakharov:1998sv}.
+Since nearly collinear splittings can be induced by coherent multiple splittings over the course of the formation time, in fact it becomes necessary to resum their effects into an effective collinear rate $\frac{d\Gamma^a_{bc}(\p,z)}{dz}$\footnote{We follow the notation of \cite{Arnold:2008iy}, where the rate $\frac{d\Gamma^a_{bc}(\p,z)}{dz}$ includes a factor $\frac{1}{\nu_a}$ to account for the spin and color degeneracy factors $\nu_a$ of the parent parton $a$.}, which is integrated over the typically small transverse momentum transfer generated during the splitting, and most importantly accounts for the Landau, Pomeranchuk and Migdal (LPM) effect~\cite{Landau:1953um,Migdal:1956tc,Baier:1996kr,Baier:1996sk,Zakharov:1996fv,Zakharov:1997uu,Zakharov:1998sv}.
 By following the approach by Arnold, Moore and Yaffe (AMY) \cite{Arnold:2002zm,Arnold:2002ja}, to perform the re-summation of said multiple scatterings, one obtains the collision integral for such effective $1 \leftrightarrow 2$ collinear processes which reads \cite{Arnold:2002zm,Arnold:2002ja,Du:2020dvp}

 Here the first term in the second line describes the $1\to 2$ collinear splitting of a parent parton of momentum $p$ into two offspring of momenta $z p$ and $\bar z p = (1-z)p$, while the second term in the first line describes the reverse $2\to 1$ process.
 Similarly, the second term in the third line describes the merging of two partons with momenta $p$ and $\bar{z} p/z$ into a parton of momentum $p/z$, while the first term in the third line describes the reverse splitting process.